-Nicole A. Strombom, J.D., M.P.H. is a third year doctoral student in the PhD in Public Health Sciences program.
+Nicole A. Strombom, JD, MPH, CPH is a forth year doctoral student in the PhD in Public Health Sciences program.

 Research Interests: Legal Epidemiology, Systems Science, health law, health policy, maternal health, reproductive health, health care disparities, and health equity.